Some facts about carbon dioxide (CO2)

 4. Water vapour is also a greenhouse gas.
 It too is important.
 However, because it can condense or freeze, its behaviour in the atmosphere is very different from that of CO2.

-5. Going back in time from 200 to 800,000 years ago, atmospheric concentrations of CO2 varied repeatedly between about 180 and 280 ppmv (parts per million by volume), as the Earth went through about eight ice-age cycles.
-This is well known from direct measurements of air in bubbles trapped in Antarctic ice.
-The measurements tell us that, whatever the complexities of the natural carbon cycle, 180 to 280 ppmv has been the natural range of variation of atmospheric CO2 for a very long time.
+5. Going back in time from 200 years ago to 800,000 years ago, atmospheric concentrations of CO2 varied within a range of values between about 180 and 290 ppmv (parts per million by volume), as the Earth went through about eight ice-age cycles.
+This is known from very careful measurements of air trapped in Antarctic ice.
+The measurements tell us that, whatever the complexities of the natural carbon cycle, the natural variation of atmospheric CO2 has been, in round numbers, within the range 180 to 290 ppmv for a very long time indeed.

-6. After the end of the last ice age around 10,000 years ago, and before industrial times, atmospheric CO2 concentrations stayed close to the high end of this natural range, about 280 ppmv.
-However, since then they have risen past 390 ppmv, taking them far outside the natural range.
+6. After the end of the last ice age around 10,000 years ago, and before industrial times, atmospheric CO2 concentrations stayed close to 280 ppmv, near the high end of the natural range.
+However, since then they have reached values close to 400 ppmv, taking them far outside the natural range.

 Some background notes: The foregoing facts are all well known and well established, the first four from basic chemistry and physics.
 The importance of a greenhouse gas to the climate system depends mainly on three properties, first on whether in our atmosphere it condenses or not, second on its chemical stability, and third on how strongly a given amount of it warms the Earth's surface.
 Many discussions make the mistake of ignoring the first of these properties.
 A discussion avoiding that mistake is published in the peer-reviewed journal Science: Lacis, A. A., et al, Atmospheric CO2: principal control knob governing Earth's temperature, Science 330, 356-359, © 2010 American Association for the Advancement of Science.
 That discussion makes it clear why the non-condensing property of CO2 makes its role so different from that of water vapour.